Creamed Honey

 - Pour in the liquid honey and continue whipping, gradually increasing the speed to full speed as they honey turns creamy in color and takes on a smooth texture.
 This stage should take about 10-15 minutes.

 - Rest the honey 1 hour.
 Cream the honey again, for about 20 minutes.
 I find it usually takes 2-3 cycles before the honey is completely smooth.
-Youโll know the honey ready when there are no longer large or small crystals of sugar, it should be silky smooth and melt on your tongue.
+The creamed honey is ready when it's pale cream in color, has a silky smooth mouthfeel, and melts on your tongue in seconds.

 Notes